michaeltruong2012/tenpinbowling-score-maven/README.md

 - Separation of concerns
 - Appropriate use of access modifiers
 - Superfluous code (Code which adds or does nothing for the solution is not desired)

+# To verify the scores, refer to the website http://bit.ly/2kVCSTk.